FK Priekuļi

-FK Priekuļi is a Latvian football club based in Priekuļi.
+FK Priekuļi is a Latvian football club based in Priekuļi, Cēsis Municipality.
 They competed in the second-highest division of Latvian football Latvian Second League, until they withdrew in 2023.
-The club plays its home matches at the Cēsis Olympic Center stadium with capacity of 1,500 people.
+The club played its home matches at the Cēsis Olympic Center stadium with capacity of 1,500 people.

 History

 FK Priekuļi was founded in 2004.
-It participated in the 2nd League Vidzeme championship for several seasons, but in the 2013 and 2014 seasons they played in the 3rd league of the Vidzeme championship.
+It participated in the 2nd League Vidzeme Championship for several seasons, but in the 2013 and 2014 seasons they played in the 3rd League of the Vidzeme championship.
 In 2015, the club returned to the 2nd league.

 The most successful season so far was 2015, when in the competition of eight teams Priekuļi won the 4th place and won the right to play in the 2nd league final tournament, running for the first league championship.
 In its subgroup Priekuļi remained in the second place and did not reach the final.

 In 2014, a women's soccer team was formed.
 FK Priekuļi also has a youth football system, which is represented in eight different age groups.

+As of 2026, the main activities of the club are in youth football.